1247Foundation Ermesinde of Luxembourg

 2016

-The OCSO announces closure
+OCSO announces closure

-8 years of procedures
+8 years of proceedings

 July 2024

-Historic agreement – birth of Cordemois Abbey
+Historic agreement – birth of the Cordemois Abbey

 Canonical autonomy – Diocese of Namur

-Condensed Chronology
+Condensed chronology

 PeriodEventImpact